 Keeping bowel movements regular and avoiding constipation can help reduce your chances of an anal fissure.
-Add more fruits, vegetables, and whole grains to your daily plate to get enough fiber.
+Add more fruits, vegetables, and whole grains to your diet to get enough fiber.
 Drink plenty of fluids and get some exercise in every day to help keep your digestive system moving.

 Anal fissure treatment